linode/apl-docs/product/faq.md

 <details>
   <summary>Is Otomi a lightweight version of Rancher or OpenShift</summary>

-We understand that solutions like Rancher and OpenShift all propagate that their products ship with integrated tools, but we take the term integrated a little more serious.
+We understand that products like Rancher and OpenShift all propagate that they ship with integrated tools, but we take the term integrated a little more serious.
 Within Otomi, integrated means applications are pre-configured with Otomi default configuration values, applications have been adjusted to comply with all Otomi security policies, and applications have been made user-aware (using OIDC) and multi-tenant.

 Otomi can NOT be used to provision and manage Kubernetes clusters.
-Otomi is an application stack on top of Kubernetes that can be installed with one Helm chart, and offers a complete suite of integrated and pre-configured applications combined with automation and developer self-service.
+Otomi is an application stack on top of Kubernetes that can be installed with a Helm chart, and offers a complete suite of integrated and pre-configured applications combined with automation and developer self-service.
+Another huge difference compared to OpenShift and Rancher is that everything in Otomi is reflected in code and stored in Git.

 </details>